METRO Magazine Logo

 Ad Loading...

-“Together with Everett Transit, we developed a customized scope of work for every vehicle, prioritizing safety, mechanical reliability, and interior upgrades,” he explains.
+“Together with Everett Transit, we developed a customized scope of work for every vehicle, prioritizing safety, mechanical reliability, and interior upgrades,” he said.
 “This collaborative approach ensured that every refurbishment aligned with the agency’s service requirements, rider expectations, and budget goals.”

 Everett Transit has reported significantly reduced maintenance costs, improved vehicle reliability comparable to that of new buses, enhanced rider satisfaction with better interiors and aesthetics, and increased operational resilience with fewer service interruptions.